Royal Rumble (1988): Event

-A two out of three falls match between The Islanders (Haku & Tama) and The Young Stallions (Paul Roma & Jim Powers) closed the broadcast.
+A two out of three falls match between The Islanders (Haku and Tama) and The Young Stallions (Paul Roma and Jim Powers) closed the broadcast.
 The first fall concluded when Roma was tossed over the top rope by Tama – the ropes were low bridged by Haku – resulting in Roma injuring his knee.
 Roma was unable to return to the ring and got counted-out, giving the first fall to The Islanders.
 Powers worked much of the second fall, with Roma ailing on the ring apron, but eventually gave way to Roma after a taking a lengthy beating.
 Roma reluctantly tagged himself in but became an immediate victim to a Tama splash onto his injured knee.
 Haku then forced Roma to submit with a half crab to win the match in two straight falls.